abisheksethu/fm_algo/README.md

 	RUN: ./run.sh

 ## Implementation Logic: ##
-	* the computation of initial gain values at the beginning of a pass;
+	* computation of initial gain values at the beginning of a pass;
-	* the retrieval of the best-gain (feasible) move;
+	* retrieval of the best-gain (feasible) move;
-	* the update of all affected gain values after a move is made
+	* update all affected gain values after a move is made
 	* Calculation of cumulative gain with ratio factor for pass 1
 	* Minimum Cutcost Calculation - Pending

 ## Reference: ##